 The agent/broker you buy your health coverage through.
 What?
 You don't purchase your health insurance through an independent third party?
 That is not very smart.
 It doesn't cost any more to deal through them and they are in a better position to assist you when you need help.

-Of course, you need to be careful when selecting an agent/broker.
+Of course, you need to be careful when selecting an insurance broker or agent.
 Even when you purchase through a broker, though, you can still pay your premiums directly to the insurance company, if you want.
 And, if you are unhappy with what the agent/broker tells you can still double check with the insurance company, or even switch over to another broker.
 Be careful, but don't be stupid.

 The hospital you seek treatment from can sometimes to be the cause of your problems with the insurance company.
 Hospitals and insurance companies don't like each other.
 This is because hospitals sometimes want to charge for "unnecessary treatment" or bill for the use of costly new testing equipment.
 Insurance companies refuse to pay more than they feel is necessary.
 This upsets the hospitals.